-I usually make it a habit of reading Krauthammer's Friday column before I go to sleep on Friday night, but this one is too good.
+I usually make it a habit of reading Krauthammer's Friday column before I go to sleep on Friday night, but

 Let's be clear.
 Intelligent design may be interesting as theology, but as science it is a fraud.
 It is a self-enclosed, tautological "theory" whose only holding is that when there are gaps in some area of scientific knowledge -- in this case, evolution -- they are to be filled by God.
 It is a "theory" that admits that evolution and natural selection explain such things as the development of drug resistance in bacteria and other such evolutionary changes within species but also says that every once in a while God steps into this world of constant and accumulating change and says, "I think I'll make me a lemur today."
 A "theory" that violates the most basic requirement of anything pretending to be science -- that it be empirically disprovable.
 How does one empirically disprove the proposition that God was behind the lemur, or evolution -- or behind the motion of the tides or the "strong force" that holds the atom together?
+In order to justify the farce that intelligent design is science, Kansas had to corrupt the very definition of science, dropping the phrase " natural explanations for what we observe in the world around us," thus unmistakably implying -- by fiat of definition, no less -- that the supernatural is an integral part of science.
+This is an insult both to religion and science.

 The school board thinks it is indicting evolution by branding it an "unguided process" with no "discernible direction or goal."
 This is as ridiculous as indicting Newtonian mechanics for positing an "unguided process" by which Earth is pulled around the sun every year without discernible purpose.
 What is chemistry if not an "unguided process" of molecular interactions without "purpose"?
 Or are we to teach children that God is behind every hydrogen atom in electrolysis?